alfazzafashion/captcha-generator/README.md

 Installation
 ================
-* Clone this repository or click [`Download ZIP`](https://github.com/alfazzafashion/captcha-generator/archive/refs/heads/main.zip) in right panel of repository and extract it.
+* Clone this repository or [`Download`](https://github.com/alfazzafashion/captcha-generator/archive/refs/heads/main.zip) in right panel of repository and extract it.
 * Copy `captcha-generator` folder into the project directory.
 * Copy this line to HTML or PHP file of the project.
 	```html